How To Find The Right Partner For Your Business Acquisition Journey

 2 – If you’re concerned about liability during a deal, you can look at different financing methods.
 Acquira has a debt fund through its Accelerator Program, for example, or you may look at raising money through a General Partner/Limited Partner structure to help mitigate the risk while allowing you to maintain control.

 3 – If you're looking for someone with a ton of experience to be somewhat of a mentor or coach, you may want to look at setting up a Board of Directors.
-This option is typically attractive to people if the business is already making close to a million dollars.
+This option is typically attractive to people if the business already makes nearly a million dollars.

 Have you ever had a bad business partner experience?
 We’d love to hear about it in the comments below.

-Through our Accelerator Program, Acquira provides access to a number of resources, including our community and Success Coaches that can also serve as a sounding board.
+Through our Accelerator Program, Acquira provides access to several resources, including our community and Success Coaches, that can also serve as a sounding board.
 Sign up for the Accelerator Program to get started on your own business buying journey, or schedule a call with us today to learn more about the program.

 Key Takeaways